The Burr Catalog

 Ditting/MK 80 Cast Lab Sweet (‘Cast’)

 The ‘Original’ cast burrs from Ditting.
 Also come in this same geometry but non-cast.
 Found in the 804 and 807LS and also fit the Mahlkonig PEAK and E80S.
+People like this one better in most ways than the 64 clones, however these only fit the Ditting grinders.

 EG-1 Core & Ultra